natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 So the basic pattern is: every time we want to create a new VM we clone the base disk image and then boot the VM using that fresh disk image and a seed ISO.
 If each VM needs to be configured differently, then we'd generate a new seed ISO on the fly with that configuration.

-In our case, all of our VMs will be configured with our SSH public key so we can login remotely from our terminal.
+In our case, all of our VMs will be configured with our SSH public key so we can login remotely from a terminal.

-We'll use the `cloud-localds` tool to create our seed ISO file.
-If you're on Ubuntu, you need to install the `cloud-image-utils` package:
+We'll use the `cloud-localds` tool to create the seed ISO file.
+If you're on Ubuntu, you will need to install the `cloud-image-utils` package:

 ```shell
 sudo apt install cloud-image-utils